-Java JIT Compiler : General Overview
+Java JIT Compiler

+Bytecode is one of the most important features of java that aids in cross-platform execution.
+The way of converting bytecode to native machine language for execution has a huge impact on its speed of it.
+These bytecodes have to be interpreted or compiled to proper machine instructions depending on the instruction set architecture.
+Moreover, these can be directly executed if the instruction architecture is bytecode based.
+Interpreting the bytecode affects the speed of execution.
 In order to improve performance, JIT compilers interact with the Java Virtual Machine (JVM) at run time and compile suitable bytecode sequences into native machine code.
-While using a JIT compiler, the hardware is able to execute the native code, as compared to having the JVM interpret the same sequence of bytecode repeatedly and incurring an overhead for the translation process.
+While using a JIT compiler, the hardware is able to execute the native code, as compared to having the JVM interpret the same sequence of bytecode repeatedly and incurring overhead for the translation process.
 This subsequently leads to performance gains in the execution speed, unless the compiled methods are executed less frequently.

-Working of JIT Compiler
+Working on JIT Compiler

 - The JIT compiler aids in improving the performance of Java programs by compiling bytecode into native machine code at run time.

-- The JIT compiler is enabled throughout, while it gets activated, when a method is invoked.
+- The JIT compiler is enabled throughout, while it gets activated when a method is invoked.
 For a compiled method, the JVM directly calls the compiled code, instead of interpreting it.
-Theoretically speaking, If compiling did not require any processor time or memory usage, the speed of a native compiler and that of a Java compiler would have been same.
+Theoretically speaking, If compiling did not require any processor time or memory usage, the speed of a native compiler and that of a Java compiler would have been the same.

 - JIT compilation requires processor time and memory usage.
 When the java virtual machine first starts up, thousands of methods are invoked.
 Compiling all these methods can significantly affect startup time, even if the end result is a very good performance optimization.